-Whether you believe Millennials are a narcissistic, ‘special snowflake’ generation or an economically squeezed, misunderstood cohort, most agree they deserve a marketing strategy all their own.
+Whether you believe Millennials are narcissistic, ‘special snowflake’ generation or an economically squeezed, misunderstood cohort, most agree they deserve a marketing strategy all their own.
 Digitally savvy, uncompromisingly mobile, participants in the sharing and gig economies, owners of ‘networked selves’…Millennials’ formative experiences are distinctive enough to warrant a closer look when trying to understand their consumer habits.

-This is where we come to our double sided coin: customization and personalization.
+This is where we come to our double-sided coin: customization and personalization.

-Strategies that have come into their own since the advent of the internet, customization and personalization are perhaps two of the best marketing ideas that Millennials actually respond to.
+Strategies that have come into their own since the advent of the internet, customization, and personalization are perhaps two of the best marketing ideas that Millennials actually respond to.
 Here’s why:

 First: Let’s Define Customization and Personalization

 To the untrained ear, customization and personalization sound more or less the same.
 In fact, they refer to two distinct processes.
 (Also, if we’re getting technical, we really should refer to our first term as ‘mass customization’.)
 First identified in 1987 in the book, Future Perfect by Stan Davis, ‘mass customization’ has come to mean, “the process of delivering wide-market goods and services that are modified to satisfy a specific customer need.”
 Distinct from mass production – mass customization’s homogenous, less evolved precursor – mass customization allows consumers to assemble their own, unique product according to their particular tastes and needs.
-Think picking out colors, patterns and designs to craft your very own Nike shoe or Burberry coat.
+Think of picking out colors, patterns, and designs to craft your very own Nike shoe or Burberry coat.
 It’s still branded Nike or Burberry – but it’s also distinctly you.
-Mass customization is a practice driven by the consumer that allows them to become ‘co-producers’ with the brand of their own uniquely personal product, and is a process that must be reproduced at scale by the company.
+Mass customization is a practice driven by the consumer that allows them to become ‘co-producers’ with the brand of their own uniquely personal product and is a process that must be reproduced at scale by the company.

 Personalization, on the other hand, is a marketing strategy driven by the company, based on consumer data, that aims to create personalized, or ‘one-to-one’ communication with a single consumer or consumer segment.
 We might date the idea back to the 1993 book, The One to One Future, by Don Peppers and Martha Rogers.
-When you receive an email that uses your first name in the subject line, or see product recommendations algorithmically chosen ‘just for you’, or if a website’s homepage changes to reflect your past purchase history, location or gender…you’ve experienced personalization.
+When you receive an email that uses your first name in the subject line or see product recommendations algorithmically chosen ‘just for you’, or if a website’s homepage changes to reflect your past purchase history, location or gender…you’ve experienced personalization.
 The company in question is trying to create a hyper-relevant message designed specifically for you, in the hopes that it will cut through marketing noise to grab your attention and bring you through the sales funnel.